-High-quality cocoa beans are the heart of our chocolate
+High-quality cocoa is the heart of our chocolates

-Around 80,000 cocoa farmers from all our cocoa origin countries are part of our Farming Program
+cocoa origin countries are part of our Farming Program.

 Our Farming Program in Detail